starkbank/sdk-java/README.md

 );

 // To dynamically use your organization credentials in a specific workspaceId,
-// you can use the Organization.withWorkspace() method:
+// you can use the Organization.replace() method:
-Balance balance = Balance.get(organization.withWorkspace("4848484848484848"));
+Balance balance = Balance.get(Organization.replace(organization, "4848484848484848"));
 System.out.println(balance);
 ```